 This action & adventure, military science fiction, romance is a paperback edition that was published by Jove on January 27, 2015 and has 448 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dark Predator, Savage Nature, Spirit Bound, Darkest at Dawn, Samurai Game, Dark Storm, Leopard's Prey, Air Bound, Hot Blooded, Power Game, Earth Bound, Spider Game, "Dark Crime"
+Other books by this author which I have reviewed include Dark Predator, Savage Nature, Spirit Bound, Darkest at Dawn, Samurai Game, Dark Storm, Leopard's Prey, Air Bound, Hot Blooded, Power Game, Earth Bound, Spider Game, "Dark Crime"